edgardopina/bc-challenge-01/README.md

 As part of this effort, I included the following additional improvements:

-* Ensured that all links are functioning correctly.
+- Ensured that all links are functioning correctly.
-* Cleaned up the CSS to make it more efficient
+- Cleaned up the CSS to make it more efficient
-* Consolidated CSS selectors and properties.
+- Consolidated CSS selectors and properties.
-* Organized CSS to follow the semantic structure of the HTML elements.
+- Organized CSS to follow the semantic structure of the HTML elements.
-* Added comments before each element or section of the page.
+- Added comments before each element or section of the page for the index.html and style.css files.
-* Added basic LICENSE file.
+- Added basic LICENSE file.
+- Added .gitignore file

-## Review
+## Review and grading

 The submission of this project for review and grading required:

-* The URL of the deployed application.
+- The URL of the deployed application.
-* The URL of the GitHub repository with a unique name.
+- The URL of the GitHub repository with a unique name.
-* Include a README (this file) describing the project.
+- Include a README (this file) describing the project.

-- - - (Adapted from original README file provided for this course) © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+* - - (Adapted from original README file provided for this course) © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.